Information is accurate as of the publish date. Some offers are no longer available.

 Chase Freedom Flex Rotating Categories

 Note: The Chase Freedom Flex card was released in Sept.
 2020.
-Categories listed before that date applied to its rotating rewards predecessor, the Chase Freedom card.
-Current categories also apply to legacy Chase Freedom cardholders.
+Before that date, Chase offered another rotating rewards card, the Chase Freedom card.
+Rotating categories listed also apply to legacy Chase Freedom cardholders.

 You must manually activate the bonus category each quarter to earn the 5% rate.
 You can begin activating next quarter’s categories when they’re announced and you’ll have until the deadline later in the quarter to do so.
 But if you forget to activate early, don’t worry.
 As long as you activate the bonus by the deadline, any eligible purchases made throughout the quarter will still earn the bonus rate.